 Series · Amazon Bedrock for Production AI · Part 5 of 8 ← Part 4: Model Customization · Multi-step Workflows with Step Functions · Part 6: Security Guardrails and Observability →

 A Bedrock Agent — from Part 1 — handles a single conversational turn with tool calls.
 That covers a large fraction of production AI work.
-It does not cover the cases where the work has a known structure that benefits from being expressed as structure rather than discovered by an agent each turn:
+It does not cover the cases where the work has a known shape that benefits from being expressed as shape, rather than rediscovered by the agent at every turn.

 For these shapes, AWS Step Functions is the orchestration layer.
-The Bedrock task type (introduced in 2024) gives Step Functions direct integration with Bedrock model invocations — no Lambda wrapping required.
-Combined with Step Functions' coverage of 9,000+ AWS API actions, the result is a workflow language where the AI calls are first-class citizens alongside every other AWS service.
+The Bedrock task type (introduced in 2024) gives Step Functions direct integration with model invocations — no Lambda wrapping required.
+Combined with Step Functions' coverage of more than 9,000 AWS API actions, the result is a workflow language where AI calls are first-class citizens alongside every other AWS service.
+The state machine is the score; the agent and the model and the database call are the instruments.

-The framing isn't "which is better."
+The framing is not which is better.
 Both are right for different workload shapes.
 The framework:

 The matrix in one table: